DavidQiuChao/DavidQiuChao/README.md

 ### Hi there 👋

-✨Here are some information on me✨:
+✨Here is some information about me✨:

 - 🔭 I’m currently working on DMS, OMS and ADAS.
-- :car: I'm also interested in autopilot system.
+- :car: I'm also interested in autopilot systems.